dbos-inc/dbos-docs/docs/tutorials/authentication-authorization.md

 };
 ```

-When serving a request from an HTTP endpoint, Operon runs the authentication middleware before running the requested operation and makes this information available in the operation's [context](../api-reference/contexts#operoncontext).
+When serving a request from an HTTP endpoint, DBOS runs the authentication middleware before running the requested operation and makes this information available in the operation's [context](../api-reference/contexts#dboscontext).

 ## Authorization Decorators
 To declare a list of roles that are authorized to run the methods in a class, use the [`@DefaultRequiredRole`](../api-reference/decorators#defaultrequiredrole) class decorator: